scare-scale/ScareScale/src/content/movie/barbarian-2022.md

     suspense: 5
     psychological: 5
 tmdbBackdropId: /kSeU4uk19t82k6Cao7hc6ktDYhF.jpg
+synopsis: "In town for a job interview, a young woman arrives at her Airbnb late at night only to find that it has been mistakenly double-booked and a strange man is already staying there.
+Against her better judgement, she decides to stay the night anyway."
 ---
-In town for a job interview, a young woman arrives at her Airbnb late at night only to find that it has been mistakenly double-booked and a strange man is already staying there.
-Against her better judgement, she decides to stay the night anyway.